Ten ways to reduce E-waste in product development

 Putting E-waste in context

-Our customers want smaller, lighter, longer-lasting devices that are easy to recycle, and we can take all these factors into account every time we create a new design.
+Our customers want smaller, lighter, longer-lasting devices that are easy to recycle.
+We can take all these factors into account every time we create a new design.

-As we mentioned in a previous thought piece, solutions to E-waste must be looked at in the unique context of a product’s market and usage.
+As we mentioned in a previous article, solutions to E-waste must be looked at in the unique context of a product’s market and usage.

 Which improvements will you design into your next electronic product?